 The Latest Cart Abandonment Stats

-Our latest cart abandonment data from 2018 puts the global average cart abandonment rate at 79.17% across all sectors.
+Our latest cart abandonment statistics from 2022 puts the global average cart abandonment rate at 79.53% across all sectors.

-Cart abandonment rates vary by sector, as sites have very different purchase processes and customer behavior.
+Cart abandonment rates vary by sector, as sites have very different purchase processes and customer behaviour.

 However, even if the purchase process is a little longer, sites can still reduce abandonment rates by making sure that the site is well optimised and easy to use.